Karim García

-Gustavo Karim García Aguayo (born October 29, 1975) is a Mexican former professional baseball outfielder.
+Gustavo Karim García Aguayo (born October 29, 1975) is a Mexican former professional baseball right fielder who currently serves as the manager for the Tigres de Quintana Roo of the Mexican League.
+He played in Major League Baseball (MLB) from 1995 to 2004 for the Los Angeles Dodgers, Arizona Diamondbacks, Detroit Tigers, Baltimore Orioles, Cleveland Indians, New York Yankees, and New York Mets.
+He also played in Nippon Professional Baseball (NPB) for the Orix Buffaloes, and in the KBO League for the Lotte Giants and Hanwha Eagles.
 García bats and throws left-handed.

-Professional career
+Playing career

-Minor leagues
+Los Angeles Dodgers

 Born in Ciudad Obregón, Mexico, García signed as an amateur free agent with the Los Angeles Dodgers in 1992 at just sixteen years old.
 After batting .319 with twenty home runs and 91 runs batted in for the Albuquerque Dukes in 1995, he became the youngest player in Major League Baseball when he debuted with the Dodgers that September.
 He also received major league calls in 1996 and 1997, but spent most of tenure with the Dodgers as a minor leaguer.
-In five seasons in their farm system, he compiled a .281 batting average, 98 home runs, and 375 RBIs.
+In five seasons in their farm system, he compiled a .281 batting average, 98 home runs, and 375 RBI.
 His first career home run came off of Osvaldo Fernández at Candlestick Park in 1997.

-Arizona Diamondbacks inaugural season
+Arizona Diamondbacks

 On November 18, 1997, the Arizona Diamondbacks selected García as the ninth overall pick in the 1997 Major League Baseball expansion draft.
 He earned a spot on the D-Backs' inaugural season opening day line-up as the starting right-fielder.
-Garcia hit the second home run in franchise history in the ninth inning of their 9-2 loss to the Colorado Rockies.
+García hit the second home run in franchise history in the ninth inning of their 9–2 loss to the Colorado Rockies.